oneapi-src/oneMKL/CONTRIBUTING.md

 ## Bug Reporting

-Log a bug or feedback with an [issue](https://github.com/oneapi-src/oneMKL/issues)
+If you find a bug or problem, please open a request under [Issues](https://github.com/oneapi-src/oneMKL/issues).

 ## Security Issues